Russell Wilson 2023: Salary, Net Worth & Endorsements

-Russell Wilson is a 31-year-old NFL quarterback who was born on November 29th, 1988.
-The NFL star has spent 8 seasons with the Seattle Seahawks.
-He entered the 2012 NFL draft and went at 75th overall to the Seattle Seahawks.
-Wilson was the 3rd pick by the Seahawks at the draft and became the 6th quarterback of the draft class to find a taker.
+Russell Wilson is a 34-year-old NFL quarterback who was born on November 29th, 1988.
+The Denver Broncos quarterback has spent 11 seasons with the league after entering the 2012 NFL draft.
+Wilson went at 75th overall to the Seattle Seahawks.
+He was the 3rd pick by the Seahawks at the draft and became the 6th quarterback of the draft class to find a taker.

-He repaid the Seattle Seahawks’ faith soon enough by leading the team to their maiden Super Bowl in his sophomore season.
-To prove that it was not a one-off, Russell Wilson shepherded the Seattle Seahawks to the Super Bowl in the next season itself.
+He repaid the Seattle Seahawks? faith soon enough by leading the team to their maiden Super Bowl in his sophomore season.
+To prove that it was not a one-off, Russell Wilson shepherded the Seattle Seahawks to the Super Bowl in the next season too.
 However, they fell to the New England Patriots.

-As per NFL.com, the quarterback has featured in 128 NFL games whilst wearing the Seattle Seahawks No.3 jersey.
-The quarterback has completed 2,436 passes from 3,777 attempts.
-As a result, Russell Wilson has a completion percentage of 64.5.
-Furthermore, he has passed for 29,734 yards and has 227 touchdowns.
+As per NFL.com, the quarterback has featured in 173 NFL games whilst wearing the Denver Broncos and Seattle Seahawks No 3 jersey.
+The quarterback has completed 3,371 passes from 5,218 attempts.
+As a result, Russell Wilson has a completion percentage of 64.6.
+Furthermore, he has passed for 40,583 yards and has 308 touchdowns.

 In addition to winning a Super Bowl, Russell Wilson laid claim to a wide assortment of accolades.
-He claimed Rookie of the Year in 2012 and made it to the Pro-Bowl on 7 occasions (2012-2015, 2017-2019), and made it to the 2nd team All-Pro in 2019.
+He claimed Rookie of the Year in 2012 and made it to the Pro Bowl on 9 occasions (2012-2015, 2017-2021), and made it to the 2nd team All-Pro in 2019.
 In 2017, the Seattle Seahawks quarterback led the NFL in passing touchdowns with 34.

-As per Spotrac, Wilson is on a 4-year contract worth $140 million.
-He signed the deal ahead of the 2019 NFL season and earns a salary of approximately $35 million per season.
+As per Spotrac, Wilson is currently on a five-year $245 million contract extension from 2022, with the Denver Broncos.
+Before this, he was on a 4-year contract worth $140 million.
+He signed the deal ahead of the 2019 NFL season and earned a salary of approximately $35 million per season.
 This is a far cry from his Seattle Seahawks rookie contract that saw him earn a salary of $2.99 million across 4 years.

-As per Celebrity Net Worth, Russell Wilson has a net worth of $135 million.
+As per Celebrity Net Worth, Russell Wilson has a net worth of $165 million.
+His latest Broncos contract was one of the largest guaranteed quarterback contracts in NFL history.
 He is one of the highest-paid athletes in the world.
-Chiefly, Wilson earned $90 million from his various endeavors.
-The contract that Wilson signed came with a whopping $65 million signing bonus which came in as the richest deal in NFL history.
+Chiefly, Wilson earned $24 million in the 2022 season and is scheduled to make $27 million in the 2023 season.

 Russell Wilson Records

-According to Forbes, Wilson has appeared in endorsements with Microsoft, Nike, Bose, United Way, Alaska Airlines, Braun, Eat the Ball, and Luvo.
+According to Forbes, Wilson has appeared in endorsements with Amazon, Microsoft, Nike, Bose, American Family Insurance, Duracell, Larson Automotive Group, Levi's, Mercedes Benz, Wilson Sporting Goods, Alaska Airlines, Braun, Eat the Ball, United Way, and Luvo.

-Furthermore, Russell Wilson is part of MLS franchise Seattle Sounders FC’s ownership group.
+Furthermore, Russell Wilson is part of the MLS franchise Seattle Sounders FC?s ownership group.

 Russell Wilson: Wife